 How to Answer Post-College Job Interview Questions About Stress

 There are plenty of angles you can take to answer this question, but above all, be honest.
 Don't start twisting your answers to present yourself as some kind of invincible wunderkind.
-Interviewers want to know your strengths and weaknesses, and nobody is 100 percent superhuman strength.
+Interviewers want to know your strengths and weaknesses, and they know that nobody is 100-percent perfect or has superhuman strength.
 Everybody has their kryptonite.
 The key is to tell the interviewer how you take your kryptonite and make it work for you.

-That said, you might be one of those people who do your best work when the stress is on.
-Either way, these suggestions will help you craft a convincing answer that is true to who you are.
+You might be one of those people who do your best work when the stress is on.
+In any event, these suggestions will help you craft a convincing answer that stays true to who you are.

 I Love Stress!